Image Karen, Flickr

 Lungworm and roundworm: These worms are easily treated with worming medications.

-Asthma: Steroids to reduce inflammation (either oral or inhalant form) and bronchodilators to open up the airways.
+Asthma and bronchitis: Steroids to reduce inflammation (either oral or inhalant form) and bronchodilators to open up the airways.

 Chylothorax: Thoracentesis to remove fluid from the pleural cavity, surgery may be necessary to treat the unresponsive cases.